Lumoin/Verifiable/README.md

 For development, the code and project should run on Windows, Linux and MacOS.
 Some hardware specific elements may work on only some operating systems.

-.NET 6 is needed.
 Community at [TPM.DEV](https://developers.tpm.dev/) for TPM related study materials and discussions could be great, they have also.

 Taking something from contribution guide and adding specific ideas.